††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††† Revised: 08/29/2016

 NOTE: Financial Aid and Scholarships will deny appeals submitted without documentation.

-04.04† Once a student is first notified (verbally or in writing) of his or her being ineligible for financial aid (financial aid suspension), the student has ten working days to submit an appeal.
-If a student is denied an appeal at any level (with the exception of a level 4 appeal) and wishes to appeal to the next level, the student must submit a written notice of appeal to the next level within ten working days after receiving an oral or written notice of the decision at the previous level.
+04.04† Once a student is first notified (verbally or in writing) of his or her being ineligible for financial aid (financial aid suspension), the student has until the appropriate deadline (as specified in Section 04.02) to submit an appeal.
+If a student is denied an appeal at any level (with the exception of a level 4 appeal) and wishes to appeal to the next level, the student must submit a written notice of appeal to the next level by the appropriate deadline (as specified in Section 04.02) after receiving an oral or written notice of the decision at the previous level.

-*04.05 Undergraduate students on financial aid should refer to UPPS No. 07.07.01, Satisfactory Academic Progress for Undergraduate and Undergraduate Certificate Seeking Students on Financial Aid.
+04.05† Undergraduate students on financial aid should refer to UPPS No. 07.07.01, Satisfactory Academic Progress for Undergraduate Students on Financial Aid.

 05.†††††† NOTIFICATION PROCEDURES